 The next important stage – “what is your budget”.
 Throughout the design process, this is top of mind so the design can match the budget.
-I find this is often the hardest question for the customers to answer, however it is important to meet their expectations.
+This is often the hardest question for the customers to answer, however it is important to meet expectations.
 No use in designing a state of the art, luxury, expensive kitchen if it is a rental property and not their main daily place of residence.
 The kitchen purchase is a long-term benefit so the budget needs to reflect this.

 What is important for customers in kitchens?

-For some time now island benches with stools surrounding have been a trend and will continue in the future.
+For a long time island benches with stools surrounding have been a trend and will continue in the future.
 However, due to the busy lifestyles of families, the family mealtime has become a time where you can catch up and touch base and is becoming increasingly important.
 This needs to be identified and incorporated into the design of kitchens so the family table is placed close proximity to the kitchen for ease of meal times.

-Lastly, any tips?
+Lastly, any design tips?

-Research and design.
+Research before design.
 This is a high involvement, long-term benefit for the whole family so it is important to research designs, materials and companies who supply good quality that will last.
 Research prices and you will find they vary extensively – you don’t want to look back in 5 years and say “I wish I had more storage” or “the kitchen flow just doesn’t work”.
 The kitchen design by a reputable, experienced designer backed by quality materials is the key to your perfect kitchen.